mcameriere/android-flickr-client/README.md

 Apply to https://www.flickr.com/services/ to obtain your API key.

-## Create or edit ~/.gradle/gradle.properties
+## Add API key to global Gradle properties

-Add you API key to global gradle.properties file
+Create or edit ~/.gradle/gradle.properties file by adding one line:

     FlickrAPIKey=123456789012345678901234567890123456789012